BE A HERO

 Sam was a much loved, beautiful, and loving five-year-old boy.
 He loved the outdoors, Lego, all things superhero, and his beloved dog, Daisy.
 Sam was incredibly kind, wise beyond his years and loved life.
 He brought joy and light to everyone around him.

-In March 2021, Sam fell critically ill following what seemed like a routine virus.
-With no history of epilepsy, or any underlying conditions, he was suddenly struck by FIRES (Febrile Infection Related Epilepsy Syndrome) - a rare and devastating condition that triggered relentless, explosive seizures.
+In March 2021, Sam fell critically ill following what seemed like a simple virus.
+Sam had no history of epilepsy, or any underlying conditions, when he was suddenly struck by FIRES (Febrile Infection Related Epilepsy Syndrome) - a rare and devastating condition that triggered relentless, explosive seizures.
 FIRES is believed to affect just one in a million children.
-There is no known cure.
+There is no cure.

 Despite spending seven weeks in a medically induced coma at Queens Medical Centre, Nottingham undergoing intensive treatments, and showing extraordinary bravery, Sam tragically passed away in his parent's arms on 8th May 2021.
 He died from catastrophic and irreversible brain damage caused by the continuous seizures.
 To read more about Sam's story click on the button below.

-In his memory, we created Sam's Superheroes Foundation, to honour his life, and fight for others affected by FIRES and NORSE.
+In Sam's memory, his mum Rachel created Sam's Superheroes Foundation, to honour his life, and fight for others affected by NORSE and FIRES.
 We fund and champion critical medical research, raise awareness, and provide grants to families navigating these rare epilepsies.
-We also support children's mental health through animal-assisted therapy and creative therapy toolkits.
+We also support children's mental health through animal-assisted and creative therapies.

-Together, we can bring hope to children like Sam - and ensure no family faces this journey alone.
+Together, we can bring hope to families, and to children like Sam, by ensuring no UK family faces this journey alone and by relentlessly pursuing answers to NORSE and FIRES.

 .jpg)